Skip To Main Content

 • Preparation opportunities for select math or science courses to develop skills for the upcoming school year (Boosts)

-• SOL Fast Track Tutoring to retake an SOL course to meet the Standards of Learning (SOL) verified credit diploma criteria.
+• SOL Fast Track Tutoring for students who need to retake an SOL assessment to meet the Standards of Learning (SOL) verified credit diploma criteria.

-Electronic registration and payment online begins on May 1, 2023 at 12:00 noon for face-to-face REPEAT courses through the webstore.
-Registration closes on June 21, 2023 at 12:00 noon.
+Electronic registration and payment online begins on May 5, 2025 for face-to-face REPEAT courses through the webstore.
+Registration closes on June 18, 2025.
 A student identification number (lunch number) will need to be provided at the time of registration.

 Repeat face-to-face course electronic registration and payment must be completed before leaving the webstore.
 Students are not officially registered until payment is processed through the webstore.
 A student identification number (lunch number) will need to be provided at the time of registration.
-Students may be registered to take one REPEAT course each session.
+Students may be registered to take one REPEAT course.

-Boost opportunities will be accessed through Schoology using a course code.
+Boost opportunities will be accessed through Canvas.
 There is no electronic registration or payment required for Boost opportunities.
-For more information please access the Boost Icon located below.
+For more information, please access the Boost Icon located below.

 Registration for SOL Fast Track Tutoring will be processed by each school.
 There is no electronic registration or payment required for SOL Fast Track Tutoring.